PhilSA/DOTSStateMachine/README.md

 # DOTS State Machine

 ## How to install
-Simply download the .unitypackage in the "Releases" section of this repository, and import into your project
+Simply download the .unitypackage in the "Releases" section of this repository, and import into your DOTS-compatible project (requires Entities package)

 ## How to use